 \subsection{Network Architecture}

-One of the major objectives in our network design is to recover the detailed terrain structures with high-quality edges because edges contain important terrain features that are quite essential to improve the safety and efficiency of downstream tasks.
-As explained in \cite{nazeri2019edgeconnect}, traditional image inpainting pipelines suffer from blurry or artifacts due to the difficulties in recovering the high-frequency component.
+One of our major objectives is to recover detailed terrain structures with high-quality edges because edges contain important terrain features that are quite essential to improve the safety and efficiency of downstream tasks.
+As explained in \cite{nazeri2019edgeconnect}, traditional image inpainting pipelines suffer from blur or artifacts due to the difficulties in recovering the high-frequency component.
 In this case, they present EdgeConnect which sequentially adopts an edge generator and an image completion network to separately conquer the edge recovery and image inpainting.
 We reference the architecture of EdgeConnect while adopting multitask learning \cite{caruana1997multitask} for simultaneous edge generation and elevation mapping.
-This assists the model to maintain high-frequency components in the bottleneck features while achieving higher inference speed compared with the serial structure of EdgeConnect.
+This assists the model in maintaining high-frequency components in the bottleneck features while achieving higher inference speed compared with the serial structure of EdgeConnect.